- Reference Number: HEY-012/2023

 - Departments: Ophthalmology Department

-This leaflet has been produced to give you general information about your cataract surgery.
+This leaflet has been produced to give you general information.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a cataract?